dreamcatcher-tech/network/Inbox/2025-01-02 1436 difference of a git server vs remote repo.md

 Remote repos are handled by push and pull, but we want to not actually download the whole repo, so we are acting like a browser.

+A good rule is that the client should not need to know about the internals of git, so they shouldn't need a git library.

 We then take on the roll of a filesystem provider.

 We should use urls to indicate: